CCU-PLUS/authentication/spec.md

 #### exceptions

-- `BadMethodCallException` - method parameters are missing or incorrect target value
+- `BadMethodCallException` - method parameters are missing
 - `RuntimeException` - network error or target entry point is not available